MaxSultan/Chicken-Tinder/README.md

 ![Image of Chicken Tinder Swiping](https://i.ibb.co/X38gshh/Screen-Shot-2020-07-27-at-12-06-54-PM.png)

-#### the app currently only works for 2 people and isnt hooked up to an API.
-Future features will include the app being hooked up to an API, unlimited number of group members, being able to search by location and price range.

 #### Features:
 - create a group and generate a group code
 - additional members with your code can join your group